mapstruct/mapstruct.org/content/development/updating-mapstructorg.md

 # update local branches
 git fetch upstream
 git merge upstream/master
-git checkout gh-pages && git merge upstream/gh-pages && git checkout master

 # do your changes...

-# commit, re-generate and update gh-pages
+# commit; then re-generate and update gh-pages
 git commit -a -m "Some website change" ./scripts/publish.sh